ibm-cloud-docs/discovery-data/query-results.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**: The following optional project configuration setting impacts how the query results are formatted:

 - If you enable FAQ extraction, each question-and-answer pair that is found in the original document is added to a new, separate document with the question in the `title` field and answer in the `text` field.
-By separating the pairs into independent documents, the right answer can be returned quickly when a phrase that is the same or similar to the associated question is submitted as the query.
+By separating the pairs into independent documents, the correct answer can be returned quickly when a phrase that is the same or similar to the associated question is submitted as the query.

   If your source document contains 10 question-and-answer pairs, then 10 documents are generated during processing.
 If you want to see all of the documents that were generated, submit an empty search string.